erebe/wstunnel/README.md

       --tls-certificate <FILE_PATH>
           [Optional] Certificate (pem) to present to the server when connecting over TLS (HTTPS).
           Used when the server requires clients to authenticate themselves with a certificate (i.e. mTLS).
+          Unless overridden, the HTTP upgrade path will be configured to be the common name (CN) of the certificate.
           The certificate will be automatically reloaded if it changes

       --tls-private-key <FILE_PATH>